-Within a month of catching wind of a human trafficking racket covering Maharashtra and Gujarat, the city police have arrested all seven accused; they would sell women and minor girls from the city to a village near Ahmedabad, which has a female population of only 10 per cent
+Within a month of catching wind of a human trafficking racket covering Maharashtra and Gujarat, city cops have arrested all seven accused; they would sell women and minors to a village near Ahmedabad

 Last month, a 22-year-old rape survivor fled home to Mumbai from Gujarat and exposed an inter-state human trafficking racket involving the supply of women and young girls from the city and its outskirts to be sold as brides in a village near Ahmedabad, which has a very skewed sex ratio.